Anime-influenced animation: Television

 One of the first noted attempts from American companies on making a series visually inspired by anime was The King Kong Show in the late 1960s and early 1970s.
-It was the result of a collaboration between Toei Animation from Japan and Videocraft from America.
+A predominantly American animated series, it was the result of a collaboration between Toei Animation from Japan and Videocraft from America.
 The result was an animation with an anime-like visual style and a Japanese kaiju theme, that incorporated the art style of the Hanna-Barbera era in American TV animation.
-Likewise, note that Hanna-Barbera's earlier series Frankenstein Jr. was heavily influenced by the Gigantor anime series, although its art style was more similar to that of other American cartoons of the time.
-Another early example of this might be The Smokey Bear Show, Johnny Cypher in Dimension Zero, Challenge of the GoBots, and Hong Kong Phooey.
+Likewise, note that Hanna-Barbera's earlier series Frankenstein Jr. was heavily influenced by the Gigantor anime series, although its art style was more similar to that of other American series of the time.
+Another early example of this might be The Smokey Bear Show, Johnny Cypher in Dimension Zero, Challenge of the GoBots, Hong Kong Phooey, and Frosty the Snowman.

+Rankin/Bass Productions, in addition to collaborating with Toei Animation to make The King Kong Show, is also known for collaborating with Japanese anime studios to make several famous Christmas movies, such as Rudolph the Red-Nosed Reindeer (1964), Frosty the Snowman (1969), Santa Claus is Comin' to Town (1970), Here Comes Peter Cottontail (1971), 'Twas the Night Before Christmas (1974), The Year Without a Santa Claus (1974), The First Easter Rabbit (1976), Frosty's Winter Wonderland (1976), Rudolph's Shiny New Year (1976), The Easter Bunny is Comin' to Town (1977), Nestor, the Long-Eared Christmas Donkey (1977), The Stingiest Man in Town (1978), Jack Frost (1979), Rudolph and Frosty's Christmas in July (1979), Pinocchio's Christmas (1980), and Frosty Returns (1992).
+Many of those Christmas movies were created by Arthur Rankin Jr. and Jules Bass, and features traditional animation, though not usually being styled as anime in the traditional sense, instead of the typical stop motion animation most often used by the company.

 Toei Animation continued this type of collaboration in the Transformers TV series and its associated film, both of which aired in the 1980s.
 While Transformers was co-produced with Toei Animation, who handled several stages of the animation production process, the series was ultimately written in the United States.
 Transformers showed many influences and elements of anime including story, themes, and a style that resembled Mecha anime.
+This anime-style trend is applicable throughout the entire franchise as a whole, starting with other installments in the Generation 1 series, with numerous examples even being actual Japanese anime, such as Transformers: The Headmasters, Transformers: Super-God Masterforce, Transformers: Victory, and Transformers: Zone, as well as the unrelated reboot Transformers: Robots in Disguise, among others.